-in the RHWM Process BPA will establish quantities of power that will be sold at the Tier 2 Short-Term rate and/or Tier 2 Load Growth rate for each Fiscal Year of the Rate Period based on customers’ elections.
-For the first Rate Period (FY 2012-2013), such quantities will be established by November 1, 2009, based on the THWM.

-2) Block and Slice/Block customers purchasing at the Tier 2 Short-Term rate will specify the quantity to be purchased for each year of the purchase period by the notice deadline, as described in section 4.3.1.

-3) Block, Slice/Block, and Load Following customers purchasing at a Tier 2 Vintage rate, if offered, will establish purchase quantities for each year the rate is offered, in accordance with the terms of the Vintage rate offering, at the time each customer selects a particular Tier 2 Vintage rate.

-Cost Basis

-in the applicable 7(i) Process, BPA will establish a Cost Pool for each Tier 2 Rate Alternative, as described in section 2.2.4.
-Section 3.4 contains additional guidance regarding the allocation of specific resource costs.
+As described in Section 2.2.4, BPA will identify which of its costs are Tier 2 Costs and to which Tier 2 Cost Pool the costs will be allocated for calculating each Tier 2 Rate in the applicable 7(i) Process.
+Additionally, Section 3.6 contains guidance regarding the allocation of specific resource costs.

 Cost Component Construct

-The costs included in each of the Tier 2 Cost Pools will be BPA’s costs of serving the customers who elect service at the corresponding Tier 2 Rate Alternative.
+The costs included in each of the Tier 2 Cost Pools will be BPA’s costs associated with serving the customers who elect service at the corresponding Tier 2 Rate Alternative.

-For a Tier 2 Rate Alternative based on block energy purchases from market sources, the costs allocated to that Cost Pool will include costs that BPA incurs to serve load at a set price with a combination of forward and spot purchases of block energy from the market.
-When this type of Tier 2 Rate is set, BPA may not have actually made all the market purchases needed to serve the loads at this rate.
-Consequently, this type of rate may be comprised of both known and projected costs of the energy from market purchases, a risk component to cover the expected risks of providing service at a set forward price (which could take the form of some combination of planned net revenues for risk and rate adjustments or true-ups), and an Overhead Cost Adder.
-See section 6.3.3 for the construct of the Overhead Cost Adder.
+For a Tier 2 Rate Alternative based on block energy purchases from market sources, the costs allocated to that Cost Pool will include costs that BPA incurs to serve load at a set, or variable, price with a combination of forward and spot purchases of block energy from the market.
+When this type of Tier 2 Rate is set, BPA may not have made all the market purchases needed to serve the loads at this rate.
+Consequently, this type of rate may be comprised of both known and projected costs of the energy from market purchases, a risk component to cover the expected risks of providing service at a set forward price (which could take the form of some combination of planned net revenues for risk and rate adjustments or true-ups), plus any adders to account for real power losses, risk, overhead costs, and other costs being incurred and services being provided by BPA to support power sold at that specific Tier 2 Rate.
+See Section 5.2.3 for the construct of the Overhead Cost Adder.

-For a non-dispatchable resource serving a Tier 2 Rate Alternative, the costs allocated to that Tier 2 Cost Pool will include costs BPA incurs to serve load with a purchase of the specific non-dispatchable resource.
-These types of costs may include the cost of the resource purchase; any RSS charges; transaction costs; risk mitigation tools for resource outages not already provided for through RSS and for other risks; and an Overhead Cost Adder.
-Transaction costs might include transmission and Balancing Authority Area charges for within-hour balancing; Transaction costs may be known or be based on projections that are trued up after the fact.
-The RSS rates are the same as those that would be applied to a customer’s purchase of a non-dispatchable Non-Federal Resource to convert the resource delivery to the financial equivalent of a flat annual block.
+For a Tier 2 Rate Alternative based on non-dispatchable resources, the costs allocated to that Tier 2 Cost Pool will include costs BPA incurs to serve load with a purchase of the specific non-dispatchable resource.
+These types of costs may include the cost of the resource purchase, transaction costs, the cost of providing Resource Support Services (RSS), plus any adders to account for real power losses, risk, overhead costs, and other costs being incurred or services being provided by BPA to support power sold at that specific Tier 2 Rate.
+Transaction costs might include transmission and Balancing Authority Area charges for within-hour balancing.
+Transaction costs may be known or be based on projections that are trued up after the fact.
+The cost of providing RSS would be at the same rates as those that would be applied to a customer’s purchase of a non-dispatchable Non-Federal Resource to convert the resource delivery to the financial equivalent of a flat annual block.